Viśuddhaprabhā Dhāraṇī: The Korean Great Dhāraṇī Sūtra

-One reason for building a tower is to encircle the sari.
-The sari is largely divided into the sinsari (the remains of the Buddha) and the bubsari (the scripture).
+The Seokgatap pagoda, where the text was found, is an East Asian stupa, traditionally built as a sacred tower which is filled with sari relics, which sanctify the structure.
+The relics are divided into the sinsari (the relics of the Buddha) and the bubsari (the scripture relics).
 The scripture which was largely prevalent in the Unified Silla period is the "Mugujeonggwang Daedaranigyeong (無垢淨光大陀羅尼經)" translated from Chinese in 704.
 This scripture states that when building or repairing a tower, it is necessary to use 99 or 77 bundles of darani to put it in a small mud-tower and seal it in, which extends the life span and extinguishes all sins.
 In 706, the royal family of Silla implemented the contents of this scripture in the memorial service for the king of the fleet, and in the sari locker to enter into the tower of Hwangbok for the temporal king.
 In other words, it depicts 99 small towers on the surface of the sari enclosure to bless the sari.
 After the 9th century, the expression of these small towers was established as a sari locker method that encircles 99 or 77 small towers containing Darani and spreads to the whole area of Unified Silla.

 Structure

-The Great Dharani Sutra consists of 12 sheets of paper, totalling 620 cm in length and 8 cm in height.
+The Great Dhāraṇī Sūtra consists of 12 sheets of paper, totalling 620 cm in length and 8 cm in height.
 Each line contains around 8 characters.
 The first sheet has 56 rows and its size is 56.8 cm.
 The second sheet has 55 rows and its size is 53.8 cm.
 The third sheet has 55 rows and its size is 53.2 cm.
 The fourth sheet has 57 rows and its size is 52.9 cm.
 The fifth sheet has 56 rows and its size is 54.5 cm.
 The sixth sheet has 62 rows and its size is 55.1 cm.
 The seventh sheet has 61 rows and its size is 54.3 cm.
 The eighth sheet has 59 rows and its size is 55.6 cm.
 The ninth sheet has 60 rows and its size is 55 cm.
 The tenth sheet has 63 rows and its size is 54.2 cm.
 The eleventh sheet has 61 rows and its size is 53.9 cm.
 The twelfth sheet has 38 rows and its size is 43.9 cm.

 A microscopic examination revealed that the papers of The Great Dharani Sutra were made as hanji, which is the traditional Korean paper handmade from mulberry trees.

-Content

-"The Great Dharani Sutra" means "a Buddhist text for a clean and luminous big mantra without the time of despair".
-In this scripture, there is a story of the Buddha saving a Brahmana, and it says that if someone memorizes the Dharani, repairs the pagoda, makes a small pagoda and puts a mantra in it and serves it, he or she will extend their lives and receive many blessings.